ajbevau/apachevarnishchroot/README.md

 Read the [tutorial](http://andrewbevitt.com/tutorials/apache-varnish-chrooted-php-fpm-wordpress-virtual-host/) to learn how this all fits together.

+NOTE: This is no longer maintained!
+Ubuntu 14.04 LTS (Trusty Tahr) has Apache 2.4.7 built-in.

 The tutorial outlines how I configured an Ubuntu 12.04 LTS server to run:

 * Apache 2.4 with the Event MPM